 While you would not directly treat spondylosis itself since the term does not specifically pinpoint a condition that’s treatable, you can certainly treat the herniated disc, joint or vertebra that is part of overall spine degeneration.
 The majority of patients will find that weeks or months of stretching, low-impact exercise, pain medication, hot-cold therapy and behavior modification can sufficiently manage their symptoms.

 For the small percentage of patients whose degenerative spine condition worsens over time, there is Laser Spine Institute, the leader in minimally invasive spine surgery.
-Contact us today to find out more about our outpatient procedures that offer fewer risks and faster recuperation times than open spine surgeries.
+Contact us today to find out more about our outpatient procedures that offer fewer risks and faster recuperation times compared to traditional open spine surgeries.